pub trait Config: Config<OnSetCode = ParachainSetCode<Self>> + Config<RuntimeEvent: From<Event<Self>>> {

 type OutboundXcmpMessageSource: XcmpMessageSource

 The place where outbound XCMP messages come from.
-This is queried in finalize_block
+This is queried in finalize_block.

 Sourcetype DmpQueue: HandleMessage